 9. If, like me, you ever find yourself working in the field of flyer distribution … and you happen to serendipitously synch up with the area mailman, it is just common decency to stand down from his or her route and cross the street to create your own separate path.
 Every idiot knows that, right?

-10. I married the right person.
-We never miss an opportunity to make fun of each other.
-And ourselves.
+10. You shouldn’t take yourself too seriously on the job.
+That way, you can laugh and the world laughs with you.
 Which is why Dave texted me this YouTube clip while I worked today.
 I played it several times on full volume on my route.